 As of July 1, 2008, the Authority entered into a basis swap agreement in the notional amount of \$1.375 billion (the "Basis Swap Agreement") with an amortization schedule matching certain maturities of the Authority's outstanding power revenue and power revenue refunding bonds from 2027 to 2037.
-Under the terms of a master swap agreement, the Authority receives from Goldman Sachs Capital Markets (an affiliate of Goldman, Sachs & Co.) quarterly payments, commencing on October 1, 2008, equal to a floating amount applied to said notional amount at a rate equal to 62% of the 3-month London Inter-Bank Offering Rate ("LIBOR") index reset each week plus 29 basis points (hundredths of a percent) and a fixed rate payment of 0.4669% per annum (the "basis annuity"), quarterly for the term of swap in return for quarterly payments by the Authority on such notional amount at a rate based on the Securities Industry and Financial Markets Association ("SIFMA") municipal swap index.
-The terms of the master swap agreement also require the Authority to post collateral (in cash or securities) in the event the fair value of the swap is negative and exceeds a threshold amount, which during fiscal year 2009 was \$50 million.
-Recently, Goldman Sachs Capital Markets transferred the Basis Swap Agreement to its affiliate, Goldman Sachs Bank U.S.A.
+Under the terms of a master swap agreement, the Authority receives from Goldman Sachs Capital Markets (an affiliate of Goldman, Sachs & Co.) quarterly payments, commencing on October 1, 2008, equal to a floating amount applied to said notional amount at a rate equal to 62% of the taxable London Inter-Bank Offering Rate ("LIBOR") index reset each week plus 29 basis points (hundredths of a percent) and a fixed rate payment of 0.4669% per annum (the "basis annuity"), quarterly for the term of swap in return for quarterly payments by the Authority on such notional amount at a rate based on the Securities Industry and Financial Markets Association ("SIFMA") municipal swap index.
+The terms of the master swap agreement also require the Authority to post cash collateral in the event the fair value of the swap is negative and exceeds a threshold amount, which during fiscal year 2009 was \$50 million.